mah0001/metadata-editor-docs-v2/documenting_microdata.md

 The DDI Alliance publishes the DDI-Codebook as an XML schema.
 We present in this Guide a JSON implementation of the schema, which is used in our R package NADAR and Python Library PyNADA.
 The NADA cataloguing application works with both the XML and the JSON version.

+The technical description of the JSON schema used for the documentation of microdata is available at [https://worldbank.github.io/metadata-schemas/#tag/](https://worldbank.github.io/metadata-schemas/#tag/Microdata)

 ### Dublin Core for documenting external resources

 For documenting external resources, a template based on the Dublin Core standard is used.
 See sections **General instructions** and **External resources**.